UBC-MDS/programming-in-python-for-data-science/chapters/module2.md

 Let's try reading in a `.txt` file.

 **Instructions:**
-Running a coding exercise for the first time, could take a bit of time for everything to load.
+Running a coding exercise for the first time could take a bit of time for everything to load.
 Be patient, it could take a few minutes.

 **When you see `____` in a coding exercise, replace it with what you assume to be the correct code.
 Run it and see if you obtain the desired output.
 Submit your code to validate if you were correct.**

 Tasks:

 - Read in the data from a text file name `pokemon-text.txt` located in the `data` folder and save it as `pokemon_df`.
-- it's a good idea to see what the delimiter.
+- it's a good idea to see what the [delimiter](https://github.com/UBC-MDS/MCL-DSCI-511-programming-in-python/blob/binder/data/pokemon-text.txt) is.
 - Use the Pokemon column name as the index.
 - Display the first 10 rows.